 The president signed the Redress legislation on Aug.
 10, 1988.
-Just before signing HR 442 into law, the president fondly reminisced about the award ceremony for Sat Masuda and expressed the nation's gratitude for the 442nd RCT saving the Texas "lost" battahion.
+Just before signing HR 442 into law, the president fondly reminisced about the award ceremony for Sgt.
+Masuda and expressed the nation's gratitude for the 442nd RCT saving the Texas "lost" battalion.

-The president referred to the 442nd RCT's pursuit of "the ideal of liberty and justice for all" to be apart of "the American TZAV.
+The president referred to the 442nd RCT's pursuit of "the ideal of liberty and justice for all" to be a part of "the American way."

-The DVD fails to give Sat Masuda and the other Nisci soldiers who all served with valor during WWII the credit for the success of HR 442 that is owed to them at Black Rock" or a meeting with Sen Alan Simpson might have changed the president's min d
+The DVD fails to give Sgt.
+Masuda and the other Nisei soldiers who all served with valor during WWII the credit for the success of HR 442 that is owed to them.

-The significant roles that Ujifusa, Gov. Kean and June and Sgt Masuda played in changing the president's mind are not induded in the DVD, although Ujifusa and Gov. Kean were interviewed for the DVD.
+The significant roles that Ujifusa, Gov. Kean and June and Sgt.
+Masuda played in changing the president's mind are not included in the DVD, although Ujifusa and Gov. Kean were interviewed for the DVD.

-The DVD's narrative is factually fi awed by failing to give credit to Ujifusa and Gov. Kean for their contributions Rather, the DVD misdirects then arrative by creating a false "mystery" by asking whether the president watching the 1955 film 'Bal Day
+The DVD's narrative is factually flawed by failing to give credit to Ujifusa and Gov. Kean for their contributions.
+Rather, the DVD misdirects the narrative by creating a false "mystery" by asking whether the president watching the 1955 film "Bad Day at Black Rock" or a meeting with Sen. Alan Simpson might have changed the president's mind.

 Ujifusa was awarded the Order of the Rising Sun Award in January 2012 for reversing President Reagan's opposition to HR 442.
-The DVD appears to challenge the judgment of the Consul General of New York, the Japanese Foreign Ministry, the Japanese prime minister and the Japanese emperor that Ujifusa and his efforts were the critical factor in changing President Resean's mind
+The DVD appears to challenge the judgment of the Consul General of New York, the Japanese Foreign Ministry, the Japanese prime minister and the Japanese emperor that Ujifusa and his efforts were the critical factor in changing President Reagan's mind.

-Fin ally, "Rite of Passage" fails to present a fair and balanced approach in concluding that Mike Masaoka, a JACL wartime leader, suggested that Jap an ese Americans be "branded or stamped" in order to participate in a farm release program in the Midwest during WWII.
+Finally, "Rite of Passage" fails to present a fair and balanced approach in concluding that Mike Masaoka, a JACL wartime leader, suggested that Japanese Americans be "branded or stamped" in order to participate in a farm release program in the Midwest during WWII.

-The DVD relies on JACL minutes from a special emergency meeting held in March 1942 reporting on the Tolan Committee Hearings on the West Coast
+The DVD relies on JACL minutes from a special emergency meeting held in March 1942 reporting on the Tolan Committee Hearings on the West Coast.

 The DVD does not state that Masaoka denied this allegation in 1988.
-Nor does the DVD include the finding released in the Lim Report, published in 1990, that analyzed the same JACL minutes and found that it could not definitely conclude that Masaokamade the suggestion.
+Nor does the DVD include the finding released in the Lim Report, published in 1990, that analyzed the same JACL minutes and found that it could not definitely conclude that Masaoka made the suggestion.